Pier to Pier Way

 You can continue on half a mile to Hill Road, which has some great cafés, restaurants and shops.
 This has newly widened footways, a contraflow cycle lane, and is part of a 20mph zone.

-For further information on the Pier to Pier Way email sustainable.travel@n-somerset.gov.uk.
+For further information on the Pier to Pier Way or to report any problems, email sustainable.travel@n-somerset.gov.uk.